patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 As a founder, it’s likely that you’ve spent a considerable amount of time interacting with users.
 Customer Discovery is a key competency of early-stage founders.
 It informs product choices, guides decisions about markets to enter, and in general, provides real-world data for the founding team to test its assumptions against.

 The Voice of the Consumer, as it were, serves as an ever-present guiding light throughout the creative development process.
-After all, if what we’re saying and doing doesn’t resonate with the target audience, why say anything at all?
+After all, if what you're saying and doing doesn’t resonate with the target audience, why say anything at all?

 So what kinds of information is useful here?
 Traditionally, customer insight is split into two subsets. *Demographic* data consists of all the objective data about an audience, including gender, age, income, location and a host of other factors.
 “25–34 year old college-educate males that own one or more gaming consoles and earn more that $40,000” would be an example of a demographic description.

 The other main type of audience description is called *psychographic*, and as the name implies, looks into the psychology of the audience.
 Why do they do what they do?
 What do their behaviors say about their desires, aspirations, and beliefs?
 What we’re looking for in this case is the *human nature* behind their behavior.
-As you might imagine, psychographic descriptions are a lot more interesting and inspiring than demographic descriptions alone.
+As you might imagine, **psychographic descriptions are a lot more interesting and inspiring than demographic descriptions alone**.

 To illustrate, compare the demographic description of gamers above with the following: “Despite having a great job and plenty of responsibilities, they enjoy relaxing with their friends, often virtually, over casual multiplayer games several times a week; they view gaming as a mature endeavor, and have the income to support this hobby; they believe in working and playing hard.”
+As you can see, there's a lot more richness there, which will prove useful later.

-As you consider your audience, what are the behavioral traits your customers share?
+Additionally, what are the behavioral traits your customers share?
 What common threads have emerged from your conversations with them?
 Maybe they all really hate something about their current solution.
 Perhaps saving time is more important than saving money in the near term.
 Maybe they all listen to obscure indy bands and spend their free time perfecting the nuance of coffee roasting.

 Whatever the case, this section is all about crafting a description of your audience that is both true, meaningful, and actionable.